ABOUT

 Contact: t.waite.santibanez@gmail.com

-In 2019 they were awarded the Van Lier Fellowship at the Museum of Arts and Design in New York City and were a recipient of the Ruth and Harold Chenven Foundation Grant.
-Their work has been exhibited at JTT Gallery, Selenas Mountain, the American Museum of Ceramic Art, the Leather Archives and Museum in Chicago, and in performance at MoMA PS1, among others.
+In 2019 they were awarded the Van Lier Fellowship at New York’s Museum of Arts and Design and were a recipient of the Ruth and Harold Chenven Foundation Grant.
+Their work has been exhibited at JTT Gallery, Selenas Mountain, the American Museum of Ceramic Art, the Leather Archives and Museum in Chicago, the Perez Art Museum Miami, and in performance at MoMA PS1, among others.
 They are author of Could This Be Magic?
-Tattooing as Liberation Work (Afterlife Press).
-They received their BFA from Pratt Institute in Printmaking and MA in Oral History from Columbia University, awarded OHMA’s Future Voices Fellowship for 2021.
-Their writing has been featured by Precog Mag, Cause & Effect, and Cassandra Press.
+Tattooing as Liberation Work (Afterlife Press) and the poetry chapbook Memory Lane (2024).
+They received their BFA from Pratt Institute in Printmaking and MA in Oral History from Columbia University, awarded OHMA’s Future Voices Fellowship for 2021, and were a recipient of Duke University’s 2024 DocX Fellowship: Otherwise Histories, Otherwise Futures.

 @tamarasantibanez